All the Law & Order: SVU Detectives Through the Years

 Season 8

 Bensler fans weren't thrilled after learning Benson was leaving the squad on a temporary undercover assignment, but the introduction of Danielle Beck (Connie Nielsen) was an exciting remix.
-The SVU, however, proved a tough place for Beck, who was left shattered after attempting to save a child, only for the kid to try to burn down their home.
+The SVU, however, proved a tough place for Beck, who was left shattered after attempting to save a young girl (played by Elle Fanning), only for the child to try to burn down Dani's home.

 She left the SVU after asking Stabler if there was any reason to stay, after which he told her he couldn't make that call.
 Beck then returned to the Warrants Squad, and Benson was back in action lickety-split.